 If a remote attacker can persuade a user to access a specially crafted ani file, the attacker may be able to crash that user's system.

-This vulnerability was publicly reported by flashsky fangxing.
+This vulnerability was reported to Microsoft by Sylvain Bruyere.

 This document was written by Jeff Gennari.